Hoshea: End of reign

 It is likely that Hoshea, disappointed by the lack of Egyptian support, endeavored to avert the calamity by resuming the payment of tribute, but, distrusted, he was forced to fight and was taken prisoner in battle.
 Although deprived of its ruler, the capital mounted an effective defense.
 However, the Assyrians captured Samaria after a siege of three years.
 Shalmaneser V died shortly after the city fell, and the Assyrian army was recalled to assure the succession of Sargon II.
 The land of Israel—which had resisted the Assyrians for years without a king—again revolted.
 Sargon II returned with the Assyrian army in 720 BCE and conquered the kingdom, deporting its citizens beyond the Euphrates (some 27,290 according to the inscription of Sargon II), and settling people from Babylon, Kutha, Avva, Hama and Sepharvaim in their place (2 Kings 17:6, 24).
 According to the Books of Kings, this destruction occurred "because the children of Israel sinned against the Lord".
 What happened to Hoshea following the end of the Kingdom of Israel, and when or where he died after his capture by Sargon II, is unknown.
-The Rabbis explain the description of Hoshea "And he did what was evil in the eyes of the L‑rd, though not like the kings of Israel who had preceded him." because he had removed the blockade which had stood for hundreds of years on the road to Jerusalem, finally giving the Israelites the choice of either serving G‑d in the Holy Temple or continuing to practice idolatry; Nevertheless, although the sentries were removed, the Jews continued in their idolatrous ways and did not go up to the Holy Temple in Jerusalem; this happened three years before Samaria fell.
+The Rabbis explain the description of Hoshea "And he did what was evil in the eyes of the Lord, though not like the kings of Israel who had preceded him." because he had removed the blockade which had stood for hundreds of years on the road to Jerusalem, finally giving the Israelites the choice of either serving God in the Holy Temple or continuing to practice idolatry; Nevertheless, although the sentries were removed, the Jews continued in their idolatrous ways and did not go up to the Holy Temple in Jerusalem; this happened three years before Samaria fell.